Skip to main content

 There are so many more...

 Within pro wrestling, I enjoyed my hatred for Hogan.
 It's why I was such a fan of Bobby Heenan, and many of the heels looking to "destroy Hulkamania!".
 But that was part of the act.
+That's pro wrestling.
 Part of why he was so engaging, like all the greats are.

-I’m not a pro wrestling fan if Hulk Hogan didn’t exist, and moreso, if Terry Bolea wasn't good at this craft so many of us love.
+I’m not a pro wrestling fan if Hulk Hogan didn’t exist, and moreso, if Terry Bolea wasn't great at this craft so many of us love.
 For all of the good, bad, and terrible included.
 In whatever way each of us chooses to accept it.
+Because there is no one way to accept Hulk Hogan and Terry Bolea.
+It WILL fluctuate differently for everyone, no matter how you, me, and someone else feel about him.

 Hulk Hogan, and especially Hulkamania, will live forever.